What is Miner Wars?

 The formula used to calculate your PPS is:

-Where base EE is a fixed constant — 28 W/TH.
+Where base EE is a fixed constant — 20 W/TH.

-In simple terms, miners with higher power and better energy efficiency earn points faster, giving their owners advantage in every round.
+In simple terms, miners with higher power and better energy efficiency earn points faster, giving their owners an advantage in every round.

 Just like individual players, each Clan also has its own PPS — it's the combined PPS of all clan members.